mde/ejs/docs/syntax.md

 ------------

 An EJS “tag” is the primary functioning unit in an EJS template.
-With the exception of the literal tag, all tags are formed by the following format:
+With the exception of the literal tags, all tags are formed by the following format:

 <pre>&lt;<em>starting</em> <em>content</em> <em>closing</em>&gt;</pre>